Congratulations on installing Amp. This manual helps you get the most out of it.

 - Tell the agent how to best review its work: what command or test to run, what URL to open, which logs to read.
 Feedback helps agents as much as it helps us.

 The first prompt in the thread carries a lot of weight.
 It sets the direction for the rest of the conversation.
 We encourage you to be deliberate with it.
-That’s why we use Cmd/Ctrl+Enter to submit a message in Amp — it’s a reminder to put effort into a prompt.
+In the Amp CLI, Enter submits, and you can use Shift+Enter (with terminal support) or Ctrl+J to insert a newline.

 Here are some examples of prompts we’ve used with Amp: